Legal requirements relating to packaging for international transit

 British Standards BS 1133 - Packaging Code of Practice

-A comprehensive guide to packaging for transport and storage, that covers:
+The British Standards BS 1133 is a comprehensive guide to packaging for transport and storage, that covers:

 - Packaging design principles.